Sports in Philadelphia: Collegiate sports

-Philadelphia is the home of nine NCAA schools.
+The city of Philadelphia is the home of nine National Collegiate Athletic Association (NCAA) schools.
 Drexel University, La Salle University, the University of Pennsylvania, Saint Joseph's University, and Temple University are NCAA Division I schools.
-Three schools compete in NCAA Division II: Chestnut Hill College, Holy Family University, and Thomas Jefferson University (known for sports purposes as "Jefferson").
-Other schools in the Delaware Valley CSA are also NCAA members, including Division I schools Villanova University, Delaware State University, and the University of Delaware.
+Chestnut Hill College, Holy Family University, and Thomas Jefferson University are NCAA Division II.
+Other NCAA schools in the metropolitan area include Division I schools Delaware State University, the University of Delaware, and Villanova University.

 The following table shows all NCAA Division I schools in the Delaware Valley and all NCAA schools in Philadelphia.